sitewhere/sitewhere-documentation/docs/platform/architecture.md

 is stored locally within the microservice, which prevents problems with keeping services in sync as system configuration is updated.

+### Distributed Storage with Rook.io

+Since many of the system components such as Zookeeper, Kafka, and various databases require access to persistent storage, SiteWhere 2.0 uses [Rook.io](https://rook.io/) within Kubernetes to supply distributed, replicated block storage that is resilient to hardware failures while still offering good performance characteristics.
+As storage and throughput needs increase over time, new storage devices can be made available dynamically.
+The underlying [Ceph](https://ceph.com/) architecture used by Rook.io can handle _exobytes_ of data while allowing data to be resilient to failures at the node, rack, or even datacenter level.

 ### Service Discovery with HashiCorp Consul

 With the dynamic nature of the microservices architecture, it is imporant